Commercial LED Wall Packs - Outdoor Wall Lights

-The full cutoff design also ensures that light trespass is significantly reduced, or eliminated in most cases.
+The full cutoff design ensures that light trespass is reduced or eliminated.
 The lamp can only be seen when one stands below the luminaire.
 Full cutoff wall pack lights only illuminate the walls and areas beneath them.
-They usually have visible conduit entries at the bottom and on the side.

 Semi-Cutoff Wall Packs

-A semi-cutoff wall pack merges the design of a traditional wall pack and a full cutoff wall pack.
+A semi-cutoff wall pack merges the design of a traditional flood wall pack and a full cutoff wall pack.
 The luminaire in the fixture is slightly covered by a top that comes down to the front.
-While the design of the fixture prevents light pollution to some extent, it doesn't make the fixture dark sky compliant.
+While the design of the fixture prevents some light pollution, it's not dark sky compliant.

 A semi-cutoff wall pack distributes light downward but some of the light goes upward.
-Just like a traditional wall pack, this wall pack can be mounted on the wall to provide light to a specific area.
+Just like a traditional wall pack, this wall pack mounts on the wall to provide light to a specific area.
 The light fixture can also accommodate a myriad of light sources.

 Adjustable Wall Pack Lights

-These wall packs feature a full cutoff or a semi-cutoff design and a tilt mechanism that allows for precise light aiming.
-Full cutoff adjustable wall pack lights minimize light spillover and glare.
+These wall packs feature a full cutoff or a semi-cutoff design and a tilt mechanism.
+This allows for precise light aiming.

-Adjustable wall packs offer full adjustability of the module so the light can be focused upwards, downwards, or in between.
-The light can be directed downwards for dark sky compliance or outwards if more light is needed.
+Adjustable wall packs offer placement of the light module.
+Light can focus upwards, downwards or between.
 These wall packs are ideal for outdoor areas and perimeter lighting.
 They use different light sources and some include photocells.
 They make perfect replacements for conventional wall packs and floodlights.

 Traditional Wall Packs (Forward Throw Wall Packs)